 - The operations are all enormously profitable to the arms industry.
-The proliferation of such operations by rogues, or those who may fantasize about becoming “heroic” rogues, and regimes willing to employ this as the preferred instrument of national policy all add up to a huge American “industrial policy” in favor of manufacturing, selling and defending the proliferation of weapons of mass destruction.
+The proliferation of such operations by rogues, or those who may fantasize about becoming “heroic” rogues, and regimes willing to employ this as an extension of national policy all add up to a huge “industrial policy” in favor of manufacturing, selling and defending the proliferation of weapons of mass destruction.
 It is America’s most successful and protected industry.

 - Weapons manufacturers and dealers are given a free legal pass to be accomplices in mass murder.
-Through intimidation and effective bribery via election contributions, the arms industry enjoys not only the right to sell with few limitations but also a broad-based immunity for the natural and expected consequences of the predictable use of their products.
+Through intimidation and effective bribery via election contributions, the arms industry enjoys broad-based immunity for the natural and expected consequences of the predictable use of their products.
 Few other products are so predictably lethal yet enjoy such legal immunity.

-- All of the broader costs of dealing with the victims’ immediate tragedies are socialized across publicly funded law enforcement, first responders, hospitals, convalescent support, and community efforts to deal with victim’s grieving and communities’ trauma.
+- All of the costs of dealing with these tragedies are socialized across publicly funded law enforcement, first responders, hospitals, convalescent, and community efforts to deal with victim’s grieving and communities’ trauma.

 - Both parties and virtually all candidates, including the Congress, state legislatures and governors, the President of the United States and Mr. Romney are jointly complicit in maintaining this profoundly lawless, criminal framework.
 In Mr. Obama’s case, he is also the directly responsible “operative.”